cusanovich/500HT/README.md

 ```shell
 plink --bile hutt.imputed.rename --keep [ID File] --bfile --out hutt.imputed.newsubset
 ```
-The ID File has a column of "HUTTERITES" (repeated) and column of individual IDs in the desired order.
+The "ID File" has a column of "HUTTERITES" (repeated) and column of individual IDs.

 This genotype data can then be converted into a set of tabix-indexed files (separate files for each chromosome) with cis/plink_bed2tabix.py.

 **Usage:** `python plink_bed2tabix.py`

 **Necessary python modules:**
 - subprocess
 - time
 - glob
 - sys
 - DarrenTools (defines 'ifier' and 'matrix_reader' functions)
 - numpy (for raw2txt.py)

     Hardcoded lines:
     - Line 20: directory containing genotype files.
 Script expects a 'ByChr/' directory to be present within the genotype directory.